12 Days of Cryptmas: Day 2 – Two Malware Downloads

 Malware can be installed in a variety of ways, including through email attachments, drive-by downloads, or by clicking on links in malicious websites.
 It can also be installed through vulnerabilities in software that the user has installed on their computer.

-Below are the top 4 most common ways Malware is delivered and installed:
+Below are the top 4 most common ways malware is delivered and installed:

 Phishing Emails

-By far the most common method for hackers and state-sponsored hacking organizations to spread malware is through phishing emails. cybercriminals have become incredibly skilled at crafting emails that trick people into clicking on links or downloading a file that contains malicious code.
 The old phishing emails from that Nigerian prince who wants to share some of his fortune with you (for a small fee) have been replaced with very convincing emails that even replicate a company’s logo and branding.
 These phishing emails come in all shapes, sizes, and colors, but we want to highlight the one thing they all have in common: a sense of urgency.

 One telltale of a phishing email is the sender’s email address.
 In most cases, the sender may seem legitimate, like “Microsoft-Support”, but the associated email address is something bogus, like JohnDoe@ MyDomainGotHacked.com.
 If you receive an email that you think is a Phishing email, report it to your IT security team so that they can evaluate it and block it.